aecreations/fx-mv3-demo/README.md

-# fx-mv3-demo
+# Hello MV3
-Demo MV3 WebExtension for Firefox
+A demonstration Manifest V3 (MV3) WebExtension for Firefox.